Salvinia molesta

 Giant salvinia completely cover Lake Wilson in Hawaii.

-Salvinia molesta, commonly known as giant salvinia, or as kariba weed after it infested a large portion of Lake Kariba between Zimbabwe and Zambia, is an aquatic fern, native to south-eastern Brazil.
-It is a free-floating plant that does not attach to the soil, but instead remains buoyant on the surface of a body of water.
-The fronds are 0.5–4 cm long and broad, with a bristly, waterproof surface caused by the hair-like strands that join at the end to form eggbeater shapes.
-The fronds are produced in pairs with a third modified root-like frond that hangs in the water.
-It has been accidentally introduced or escaped to countless lakes throughout the United States, including Caddo Lake in Texas, where the invasive species has caused eutrophication to occur.
+Salvinia molesta, commonly known as giant salvinia, is a free-floating aquatic fern native to southeastern Brazil.
+It is invasive in many parts of the world, especially southern Africa, where it is commonly known as Kariba weed due to its infestation of Lake Kariba, a large artificial lake situated between Zambia and Zimbabwe.
+The fern is notable for its long and broad fronds and bristly, waterproof surfaces.
+The fronds are produced in pairs, with a third modified root-like frond that hangs in the water.

-In Europe, Salvinia molesta has been included since 2019 in the European Union's List of invasive alien species of Union concern.
-Its inclusion means that the species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the European Union.
+S. molesta has been accidentally introduced to several lakes throughout the world.
+Since 2019, it has been included in the European Union's list of invasive alien species of Union concern.
+The species cannot be legally imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the European Union.
+In the United States, it has been introduced into Caddo Lake in Texas, where it has caused significant eutrophication.

 Description

-Salvinia molesta is a complex of closely related floating ferns and can be difficult to distinguish from each other.
-This water fern is often grown as an ornamental plant but has escaped and become a noxious pest in many regions worldwide.
-There are a few different growth forms for S. molesta; the primary growth form is an invading form with small flat leaves, while the tertiary or mat form has large, crowded, folded leaves.
-Under the best conditions plants can form a two-foot-thick mat.
-These mats can put a halt to recreational activities on lakes and waterways.
-S. molesta has been used to extract nutrients and pollutants from the water.
-When this plant is dried out, it can be used as mulch.
+S. molesta belongs to a complex of closely-related water fern species that are only visually distinguishable by their unique sporocarps.
+The fern was originally grown as an ornamental plant, but has since escaped its native habitat and become a pest in many regions worldwide.
+S. molesta exhibits multiple growth forms; its primary invasive form has small, flat leaves, while its tertiary form has larger leaves that are crowded and folded.
+Under favorable conditions, the plants can form a dense mat up to two feet in thickness; such mats are often large enough to interfere with recreational activities on lakes and waterways.
+S. molesta extracts nutrients and pollutants from the water.
+When it is dried out, it can be used as mulch.

-The phenolic compounds 6'-O-(3,4-dihydroxy benzoyl)-beta-D-glucopyranosyl ester, 4-O-beta-d-glucopyranoside-3-hydroxy methyl benzoate, methyl benzoate, hypogallic acid, caffeic acid, paeoniflorin and pikuroside can be isolated from Salvinia molesta.
+Several organic and chemical compounds have been isolated from S. molesta, including 6'-O-(3,4-dihydroxy benzoyl)-beta-D-glucopyranosyl ester, 4-O-beta-d-glucopyranoside-3-hydroxy methyl benzoate, methyl benzoate, hypogallic acid, caffeic acid, paeoniflorin, and pikuroside.